scampy-project/ctmm/doc/source/introduction.rst

-`ctmm` is primarily intended to be used as a backend for other software, rather than as a standalone tool, in particular `ctmm` acts as a transfer matrix modelling tool for the `scampy` optical modelling package.
+`ctmm` is primarily intended to be used as a backend for other software, rather than as a standalone tool, in particular `ctmm` acts as a transfer matrix modelling tool for the `strapy` optical modelling package.
 As such python bindings are provided in the form of a CPython extension module.

 For a detailed introduction to the transfer matrix modelling technique for